ballerina-attic/scatter-gather-messaging/README.md

 ### Deploying locally

-As the first step, you can build Ballerina executable archives (.balx) of the services that you developed above.
+As the first step, you can build Ballerina executable archives (.jar) of the services that you developed above.
 Navigate to `scatter-gather-messaging/guide` and run the following command.

 ```bash
    $ ballerina build auction_service